-- Ability to read social cues: this refers to the way children understand and read non-verbal information such as facial expressions, gestures, body movements, as well as subtle verbal information such as verbal inferences ‘Oh its cold in here’, may mean can you please put on the heater?’
-There are so many social cues we read every day without being conscious of this process.
-As a speech pathologist, I work with children and families to help them understand what social cues are and how to better facilitate their children’s ability to read and express them.
-I often work with parents to help them make their cues easier to read for their child and others.
-This way they can model as well as build a more grounded relationship with their child.
+- Ability to read social cues: this refers to the way children understand and read non-verbal information such as facial expressions, gestures, body movements, as well as subtle verbal information such as verbal inferences.
+Our speech pathologists work with children and families to help them understand what social cues are and how to better facilitate the child’s ability to read and express them.
+We work with parents to help them make their cues easier for their child and others to read.
+This gives them the opportunity to model, as well as to build a more grounded relationship with their child.

-- Intentionality: this refers to the way the child uses their behaviour or words to express what they are meaning e.g. the child may cover their ears when there is no noise, but lots of movement or visual clutter.
-The hands over the ears may mean ‘this environment is overwhelming for me.’
-Or the child may say ‘careful’, when there is no apparent danger, but may have learnt that the slippery dip or slide is ‘careful’ because the parent always says the word ‘careful’ when the child is sitting up high on the slide.
-Now the slide’s meaning has become ‘careful’, so the child may be asking for the ‘slide’ when saying ‘careful’
+- Intentionality: this refers to the way the child uses their behaviour or words to express what they are meaning.
+For example, the child may cover their ears when there is no noise, but lots of movement or visual clutter.
+The hands over the ears may mean, “This environment is overwhelming for me.”

 - Social skills: this refers to the way children use their faces, gestures, bodies, verbal language and themselves to initiate, maintain and terminate interactions with other people.
-Many children we see may have great language skills but are unable to understand how to start a conversation topic, how to build on someone else’s ideas, and how to change the conversation topic or finish the topic without hurting someone else’s feelings.
-Many children don’t even know the impact their behaviour has on others e.g. someone standing up and walking away in the middle of an interaction because they are no longer interested in the conversation topic.
-We work with children and adolescents, highlighting the social information that they may often not be aware of or understand in everyday interaction exchanges and what this may mean.
+Many children have great language skills but are unable to start a conversation, how to build on someone else’s ideas; and how to change the topic or finish the conversation without conflict.
+We work with children to highlight the social information in everyday interaction exchanges and what this may mean.

-- Emotional development: this refers to how children develop a sense of self and other and how they understand and express their inner emotional world.
+- Emotional development: this refers to how children develop a sense of self and other, and how they understand and express their inner emotional world.
 People often think emotional development refers to teaching children basic feelings such as ‘happy’, ‘sad’, ‘angry’, ‘frustrated’.
-Many children we see may have learnt these words cognitively ie in their heads, but are not able to connect them to the way their bodies may be feeling in a given moment.
-Emotional development takes time and is a family language.
-If parents or caregivers cannot talk about their emotions, or explore them, then how will their children learn about their emotions?
-Another common emotion we see in the children we work with is ‘worried’.
-Many children present with signs of anxiety and families may not even be aware of this.
-We use a variety of approaches to facilitate language development including the Hanen Parent Training Programmes, Marte Meo, DIRFloortime and Play Therapy principles around emotional development.
-We encourage parents to go on their own journey of emotional development and understand what they do, how they do it and why they do it.
-For example, a parent who may ask their child many questions may be asking questions from a place or worry or urgency to push their child up the developmental ladder faster.
-In many cases we see, too many questions cause the child more angst and worry.
-Attachment research talks about ‘mirror neurons’.
-Children feel their parent’s or caregiver’s anxiety and/or worry and may react to it in different ways.
-Together with the parent and or caregiver, we explore the different ways and how we can help both the child and parent feel less anxious and worried and form loving and deep connections
+Many children present with signs of anxiety, and families may not even be aware of this.
+We encourage parents to go on their own journey of emotional development to understand what they do, how they do it, and why they do it.
+Children feel their parent’s or caregiver’s anxiety or worry and may react to it in different ways.
+Together with the family, we explore different ways to help both the child and parents feel less anxious and worried.

-Our DIRFloortime® certified Speech Pathologist in Adelaide is trained in many different evidence-based language and speech development approaches including Marte Meo, a variety of Hanen Parent Training Programs and Circle of Security.
-She understands that comprehension and language development are a complex process and often requires a team approach to address other challenges which may be impacting the child’s comprehension, language and communication development.
+Our DIRFloortime® certified Speech Pathologists in Adelaide are trained in many different evidence-based language and speech development approaches, including Marte Meo, a variety of Hanen Parent Training Programs and Circle of Security.
+They understand that comprehension and language development are complex processes and often require a team approach to address other challenges which may be impacting the child’s development.
 These include attachment and regulation, visual-spatial processing, auditory processing, timing and rhythm, and sensory-motor processing.
-Please contact us to find out more information.